madhubabukencha/artificial_intelligence/README.md

 # artificial_intelligence
-This repository contains concepts of AI and some of personal projects based on AI/ML
+This repository contains required concepts to build AI and some of my personal projects built using AI and Machine Learning